Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-61 💩💩💩
+### Question-61 💩💩

 Your company has a project in Azure DevOps for a new web application.

 The company uses ServiceNow for change management.

-**You need to ensure that a change request is processed before any components can be deployed to the production environment **
+**You need to ensure that a change request is processed before any components can be deployed to the production environment**

 What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?